-On the test date, students should bring a fully charged laptop computer meeting the requirements outlined in the college catalog and the Bring Your Own Device policy of the nursing program.
+On the test date, students should bring a fully charged laptop computer meeting the requirements outlined in the College Catalog and the Bring Your Own Device policy of the nursing program.
 Students with laptop computers who experience technical difficulties at the time of the test will be provided a paper test and are expected to provide a replacement laptop as outlined in the Bring Your Own Device Policy.
+Students given a paper test should allow two business days for faculty to grade the test and follow up with the student regarding test review.